AT-Publishing/website/_posts/2017-10-12-iota-snapshots.md

 3. Click receive to generate your receiving address.
 4. Click 'attach to tangle' and wait for the process to complete.
 5. If the first attachment didn't fix the issue, go to 'Tools' - 'Edit Node Config' - 'minWeightMagnitude', set the value to 14, save and attach again.
+6. If the attaching takes longer than 10 minutes you should change to another node.

 You can try attaching to tangle for as long as you want, eventually your balance will show up.
 If you skipped the previous part: Your IOTA coins are most likely not lost, the zero balance is just a result of the regular snapshots.